 Facilities & technologies

-Our Flow Cytometry Facility houses 5 cell sorters and 7 flow cytometry analysers and provides services to institute scientists and their colleagues.
+Our Flow Cytometry Laboratory houses five cell sorters and seven flow cytometry analysers and provides services to institute scientists and their colleagues.

-Our High-throughput Chemical Screening (HTCS) Facility comprises state-of-the-art automation systems and a unique library of over 100,000 diverse, “lead-like” chemical small molecules.
+Our Screening Laboratory comprises state-of-the-art automation systems and a unique library of over 100,000 diverse, 'lead-like' chemical small molecules.

 We have considerable expertise in the development of high capacity assays and work collaboratively with biomedical researchers and medicinal chemists to discover lead compounds for further development into new therapeutics.
-The HTCS Facility undertakes projects with both academic research groups and biotechnology companies.
+The Screening Laboratory undertakes projects with both academic research groups and biotechnology companies.

 The institute’s Centre for Dynamic Imaging offers researchers access to state-of-the-art equipment and gives guidance and training to researchers in advanced optical imaging techniques.

-A major focus of the facility is to educate and train both students and researchers so they can independently design, apply and analyse their own imaging experiments.
+A major focus of the laboratory is to educate and train both students and researchers so they can independently design, apply and analyse their own imaging experiments.